 Whether it’s a snacking habit that wrecks a diet or wasting too much time on low-value business tasks, an accountability partner will often talk about what they’ve done wrong in the past and prevent you from making the same mistakes.

-Benefit #7: Accountability prevents little problems from turning into big ones.
+Accountability Benefit #7: It prevents little problems from turning into big ones.

 Little problems almost always grow into big ones unless they’re immediately addressed.
 Sometimes you’re blind to these little issues, and other times you might be willfully ignoring them.